nyanpasu64/exotracker-cpp/src/DESIGN.md

 - Self-referential structs are disallowed, except when mandated by third-party libraries (blip_buffer and portaudio), in which case the copy and move constructors are disabled (or move constructor is manually fixed, in the case of Blip_Buffer).
 - Inheritance and storing data in base classes is discouraged.

-In audio code, "out parameters" are common since they don't require allocations (heap allocations can take a long time, pool allocations are faster).
+In audio code, "out parameters" are common since they don't require allocations.
+Heap allocations can take a long time, pool allocations (I don't know much) may be faster, writing into an existing buffer is free.

 In function signatures, out parameters (mutable references primarily written to, not read from) are placed at the end of the argument list.
 This follows the [Google Style Guide](https://google.github.io/styleguide/cppguide.html#Output_Parameters).

-## Document format
+## Document format (unfinished, subject to change)

 In FamiTracker, the list of valid patterns is not exposed to the user.
 You can often dredge up old patterns by manually changing pattern IDs in the sequence table.
 You can ask FT to "Remove unused patterns".